shahroudy/NTURGB-D/README.md

 ### 3D Human Activity Analysis Challenge

-We are going to organize an action recognition challenge based on our dataset soon.
+We have organized the action recognition challenge based on our dataset soon.
-The top performing groups will be invited to ACCV 2016 Workshop "Large Scale 3D Human Activity Analysis Challenge in Depth Videos" to present their works.
+The top performing groups have been invited to ACCV 2016 Workshop "Large Scale 3D Human Activity Analysis Challenge in Depth Videos" to present their works.

-The updates about this challege will be posted to the mailing list and [here](http://rose1.ntu.edu.sg/ActionRecognitionChallenge).
+The updates about the future events will be posted to the mailing list and [here](http://rose1.ntu.edu.sg/ActionRecognitionChallenge).
 Please subscribe to the mailing list if you are interested.

 ### Citation